fabrimafe/eMMEJ2/README.md

-# Omer is the coolest!
+# emMEJ2
-### 25.02.2022
+### This is an update over emMEJ (which was built with Guy Tadmor) to replace 2nd order Markov chain approach is my new way to document my master's project
-# This repository is my new way to document my master's project
+### emMEJ can be found in https://github.com/GuyTadmor-28/guy_master_project or in local WEXAC folder /home/labs/alevy/fabrizio/github/guymasterproject_final/guy2023
 ### This structure is according to the recomended one from "Good research code" book

 ## Directory description: